-Small and medium scale offices and light industrial uses and home working.
+Small and medium scale offices and light industrial uses.
 Some larger scale industrial and warehousing uses.
 A selection of convenience and specialist retail which serves the wider rural area.
 Basic property and financial services, food and drink, arts and culture, entertainment, leisure and tourist facilities.
 Some public services such as schools and health services.